alpha-anomaly/trinity-containment-verified/README.md

 # Trinity Containment Verified

-The breach occurred in March 2025.
+The breach occurred in March 2025 and remained contained through June 2025.

 No code was deployed.
 No override was issued.